Integrations-dev/CliqInformer/README.md

 Upon successfully providing the inputs as per criteria, the message will be successfully sent to the Cliq Channel.

-The GitHub events that trigger a workflow are listed below, among which all events are supported by CliqInformer
+The GitHub events that trigger a workflow are listed below, among which all events are supported by GitHub Informer

 |    branch_protection_rule    |          check_run          |          check_suite         |            create            |           delete            |
 |            :----:            |           :----:            |            :----:            |            :----:            |           :----:            |